 A common question we get from new intranet managers and prospective intranet purchasers is… “How can I drive adoption on my intranet?”
 While there are many different methods for engaging employees on your intranet, content is key.
 If you aren’t publishing content that your employees and intranet users are interested in, they will not spend the time interacting with all the useful tools you have worked so hard to deploy on your intranet.
 Now you may be wondering, what does engaging content look like?
 How can I measure the level of engagement my intranet content is receiving?
 And, what is

-Are you building an employee recognition rich culture?
+Summary: Are you building an employee recognition-rich culture?
 You should be.
-According to a recent article in Forbes magazine, creating a ‘recognition-rich culture’ can increase employee retention by up to 31%.
-Now that is a number worth investing in.
+According to an article in the Harvard Business Review, creating a 'recognition-rich culture' is the simplest way to improve morale, which in turn increases employee retention and productivity.
+Now that's worth investing in.
 Employee recognition should not just be based on seniority or years-served.
 It should happen much more frequently.
-Employee recognition should also reward performance and actions that support company goals and initiatives.
+It should also reward performance and actions that support company goals and initiatives.
 How is this currently being done in your business?
+Subscribe for Intranet Tips Make Employee Recognition Easy & Frequent Many of our customers

 Reed Coleman’s strategy for rolling out New Season Market’s first intranet was based on two principles: It must build upon workplace culture It must remain simple & easy-to-use As the new Internal Communications Manager at New Seasons Market, it was critical for Coleman to come in with a strong strategy and execution plan for deploying their first company intranet.